-The steps on this page and the next page show you the calculations required to work out your CGT obligation using the 'other' and discount methods.
+The following steps (1-11) show you the calculations required to work out your CGT obligation using the 'other' and discount methods.
 If you want to use the indexation method (by indexing your cost base for inflation), you do this at step 2 in the next column.
 You may find it easier to follow the worked examples in chapter B2 on pages 13-19.